Solar reforming: Advantages over conventional processes

+Solar reforming offers several advantages over conventional methods of waste management or fuel/chemical production through less energy-intensive and low-carbon alternative to methods of waste reforming such as pyrolysis and gasification, which require high energy input.
+Solar reforming also provides several benefits over traditional green hydrogen production methods such as water splitting (H_{2}O → H_{2} + 1/2O_{2}, ΔG° = 237 kJ mol^{−1}) because of a thermodynamic advantage which circumvents the energetically and kinetically demanding water oxidation half reaction (E^{0} = +1.23 V vs. reversible hydrogen electrode (RHE)) by energetically neutralizing oxidation of waste-derived organics (C_{x}H_{y}O_{z} + (2x−z)H_{2}O → (2x−z+y/2)H_{2} + xCO_{2}; ΔG° ~0 kJ mol^{−1}).
+This results in better performance in terms of higher production rates, and also translates to other similar processes which depend on water oxidation as the counter-reaction such as CO_{2} splitting.

+Furthermore, concentrated streams of hydrogen produced from solar reforming are safer than explosive mixtures of oxygen and hydrogen (from traditional water splitting), which otherwise require additional separation costs.
+The added economic advantage of forming two different valuable products, for example, gaseous reductive fuels and liquid oxidative chemicals, which simultaneously make solar reforming suitable for commercial applications.

-Introduction of 'Photon Economy'
+Introduction of 'photon economy'

-An important concept introduced in the context of solar reforming is the 'photon economy', which, as defined by Bhattacharjee, Linley and Reisner, is the maximum utilization of all incident photons for maximizing product formation and value creation.
+An important concept introduced in the context of solar reforming is the 'photon economy', which, as defined by Bhattacharjee, Linley, and Reisner, is the maximum utilization of all incident photons for maximizing product formation and value creation.
 An ideal solar reforming process is one where the light absorber can absorb incident UV and visible light photons with maximum quantum yield, generating high charge carrier concentration to drive redox half-reactions at maximum rate.
 On the other hand, the residual, non-absorbed low-energy IR photons may be used for boosting reaction kinetics, waste pre-treatment or other means of value creation (for example, desalination, etc.).
 Therefore, proper light and thermal management through various means (such as using solar concentrators, thermoelectric modules, among others) is encouraged to have both an atom economical and photon economical approach to extract maximum value from solar reforming processes.